“Over 90% of the material cultural legacy of sub-Saharan Africa remains preserved and housed outside of the African continent”

 Restitution Now Stencil

-“PARIS STILL STEALS ART” refers to the pace of restitutions and the thousands of culturally significant objects being held outside of Africa, inaccessible to a large population of people to whom they rightfully belong to.
-The stencil’s message, sprayed on walls around Paris, aims to remind both tourists and locals that visiting museums and institutions is not a neutral act, and participating in tourism without acknowledging and criticizing the centuries of violence present in the “best museums in the world” should be questioned.
-By presenting a stencil, the negative, rather than the positive created by the stencil, I hope to remind viewers what is missing, what context many art objects have been removed from.
+“PARIS STILL STEALS ART” refers to the refusal of Parisian government officials and arts councils to prioritize the restitution of African material culture held outside of Africa, inaccessible to a large population of people to whom these objects belong to.
+The stencil’s message, sprayed on walls around Paris, aims to remind tourists and locals that visiting museums and institutions is not a neutral act.
+By participating in tourism without acknowledging and critically engaging with the centuries of violence present in what are considered by many to be “The greatest museums in the world” (The Louvre, Musée d'Orsay, Musée du quai Branly), we are complicit in perpetuating these cycles of displacement and colonialism.
+By presenting this stencil as an art object within the Ecole IESA, (the negative image, rather than the positive created by the stencil) I hope to remind viewers what is missing, the context so many art objects have been removed from.

-Citations Sarr, Felwine, and Bénédicte Savoy.
+Sarr, Felwine, and Bénédicte Savoy.
 The Restitution of African Cultural Heritage.
 Toward a New Relational Ethics.
 MINISTÈRE DE LA CULTURE, Nov.
 2018.